-SCG was provided with conceptual site plan by the client.
-Based on this plan, the site will be developed with one (1) commercial/industrial building, identified as Building 13.
-The building will be 307,200± ft2 in size and will be located in the central area of the site.
-Dock-high doors will be constructed along the west building wall.
-The building will be surrounded by asphaltic concrete pavements in the parking and drive lanes, Portland cement concrete pavements in the loading dock areas, and limited areas of concrete flatwork and landscape planters throughout.
+Our office was provided with a conceptual site plan by the client.
+Based on this plan, the site will be developed with one (1) commercial/industrial building, identified as Building 17.
+Building 17 will be 255,320± ft2 in size and will be located in the northern region of the site.
+Dock-high doors and a truck court will be constructed on the south side of the proposed building.
+The new building is expected to be surrounded by asphaltic concrete (AC) pavements in the parking and drive areas and Portland cement concrete (PCC) pavements in the loading dock area.
+Several landscaped planters and concrete flatwork are also expected to be included throughout the site.

 Detailed structural information has not been provided.
-We assume that the new building will be a single-story structure of tilt-up concrete construction, typically supported on a conventional shallow foundation system with a concrete slab-on-grade floor.
-Based on the assumed construction, maximum column and wall loads are expected to be on the order of 100 kips and 4 to 6 kips per linear foot, respectively.
+It is assumed that the new building will be a single-story structure of tilt-up concrete construction, supported on a conventional shallow foundation system with a concrete slab-on-grade floor.
+Based on the assumed construction, maximum column and wall loads are expected to be on the order of 100 kips and 4 to 7 kips per linear foot, respectively.